-The Americans came over during the day, he said, then the British at night, and they kept bombing for two days, until all of Dresden was destroyed.
+My grandad said the Americans came over during the day, then the British at night, and they kept bombing for two days, until Dresden was destroyed.

 He was a POW.
 A Tommy, captured by Rommel’s army at Tobruk.
 He once told me a little about what happened at Dresden, and while he tried to explain, tried to describe, what happened, his face became blank with grief and incomprehension.

 My gran told me once that he came back from the war a changed man; a nervous man, anxious, suffering from malnutrition and what they’d call now PTSD.
 He came home to a job on the docks, where he worked until he retired.

 He’s long dead now, my grandad, but I knew him as the gentlest man I’d ever met.
 Ever will meet, probably.
 He told me a lot of stories about his time in the army, most of them good-natured and entertaining.

 But Dresden he rarely mentioned, if at all.
 I don’t think he knew how to talk about it.